-Project pre-planning is paramount for successful transition to BIM.
-A Standardisation in technology process and trained people is critical for success of technology implementation.
+Project pre-planning is paramount for a successful transition to BIM.
+Standardization in the technology process and trained people are critical for the success of technology implementation.

-- Standardisation: Make provisions for uniform standards for software implementation ensure to lay down a process flow for information exchange, archiving and updating data on a real-time basis so that no crucial information is lost
+- Standardization: Make provisions for uniform standards for software implementation ensure to process flow for information exchange, archiving, and updating data on a real-time basis so that no crucial information is lost

 - Training: Internal Team has to be equipped with the new software so plan for numerous Training and Development sessions to increase their expertise in using BIM.